Palmolive (brand): History

-In 1864, Burdette Jay Johnson [1826-1902] founded the B.J.
+In 1864, Burdette Jay Johnson (1826–1902) founded the B.J.
 Johnson Co. in Milwaukee, Wisconsin producing soap, candles and cheese.

 Brand introduction

-In 1898, the company introduced a pale, olive green colored, floating bar of soap made of coconut, palm and olive oils aggressively marketed under the brand name “Palmolive".
+In 1898, the company introduced a pale, olive-green-colored, floating bar of soap made of coconut, palm and olive oils aggressively marketed under the brand name "Palmolive".
 The soap became very popular, due to an advertising campaign promoting it as the type of soap that would have been favored in ancient Egypt by the Pharaohs and especially "the Pharaoh's Daughter".

-In just two years, Palmolive bar soap was the world’s best-selling soap.
+In just two years, Palmolive bar soap was the world's best-selling soap.
 Originally, Palmolive Soap marketing claimed the soap contained "Genuine Malaga (Spain) Olive Oil, the Oil of Palms, Glycerine, and the Oil of Lamb's Wool, Super-fatted with Cocoa Butter, the celebrated skin food".
 By 1925, the olive oil was said to be "Italian".

 Johnson's son Caleb Johnson became president of the company and in 1917 changed its name to "Palmolive Soap Co.".

+The soap was extensively advertised, including the radio programs The Palmolive Hour (1927-1931) and Palmolive Beauty Box Theater (1934-1937).